ppy/osu-wiki/wiki/Game_Modes/osu!/en.md

 **Hit circles**

-- The player gains 300, 100 or 50 from a normal hit circle depending on how accurately the player click on it.
+- A 300, 100 or 50 given from a normal hit circle depending on how accurately the player tap on it.
-- If the player do not click on the hit circle at all or click on it way too early, the player will receive a miss.
+- A miss given if the player do not click on the hit circle at all or click on it way too early.

 **Sliders**

 - The judgement for sliders does not depend on the accuracy of the initial hit.
 - Sliders consist of slider ticks, which include the start, end and repeat points of the slider.
-- The player receive a 300 if the player successfully get all slider ticks, a 100 if the player get at least half of them and a 50 if the player manage to hit even one of the ticks.
+- A 300 given if the player successfully gets all slider ticks, a 100 given if the player gets at least half of them, and a 50 given if the player manages to collect even one of the ticks.
-- Tapping a slider **too early** does not incur a miss, but will **reset** the score multiplier to **0**.
+- Tapping a slider **too early** does not incur a miss but will **reset** the score multiplier to **0**.
   - Not collecting the slider ticks, shown or otherwise, will not incur a miss, but will **reset** the score multiplier to **0**.
-  - Missing the slider end does not incur a miss, but will **not** increment the score multiplier.
+  - Missing the slider end does not incur a miss but will **not** increment the score multiplier.
-- The player only receive a miss if the player hit none of the slider ticks.
+- A miss given if the player collects none of the slider ticks.

 **Spinner**

-- For a spinner, the player receive a 300, 100 or 50 depending on the number of spins done compared to the length of the spinner.
+- A 300, 100 or 50 given depending on the number of spins done compared to the length of the spinner.
+- A miss if the player unable to expand the spinner circle to a satisfactory limit for a 50 to be given.
-- The player receive a miss if the player are not able to fill the meter shown on both sides of the spinner.
+  - v1 skin behaviour: A miss if the player unable to fill the meter shown on both sides of the spinner to a satisfactory limit for a 50 to be given.

 ### Score/Combo Multiplier

-The following each add a point to the score/combo multiplier:
+**The following each add a point to the score/combo multiplier:-**

-- A successfully hit on the hit circle.
+- A successful tap on the hit circle.
-- A successfully hit at the start of a slider.
+- A successful tap at the start of a slider.
+- The slider ball collected a slider tick successfully.
-- A successfully touched end of a slider.
+- The slider ball touched the end or a reverse arrow of a slider successfully.
-- A successfully touched on the slider tick.
-- A successfully completed/semi-completed spinner.
+- A successful completed/semi-completed spinner.

-The following will reset the score multiplier to zero:
+**The following will reset the score multiplier to zero:-**

 - Missing a hit circle.
-- Tapping a slider start too early.
+- Tapping a slider start early.
 - Missing a slider start or slider tick.
+- Unable to expand the spinner circle to a satisfactory size.
-- Unable to fill up at least half the gauge of a spinner.
+  - v1 skin behaviour: Unable to fill up at least half the gauge of a spinner.

-The following will not increase or reset the score multiplier:
+**The following will not increase or reset the score multiplier:-**

 - Missing a slider end (will result in getting Katu or 100/50 Hit).
 - Spinner: 1,000 Bonus

-## Life meter
+## Health bar

-The system used to calculate life drain and life gain is complicated so it will not be explained in detail.
+The system used to calculate health drain and health gain is complicated so it will not be explained in detail.
-It all revolves around the life difficulty setting which can only be set by the mapper itself.
+It all revolves around the HP difficulty setting which can only be set by the mapper itself.

-**The player gain life from:-**
+**The following will result in health recovery:-**

-- Hitting a hit circle.
-(Better judgement leads to more life gain.
-The last hit circle in a color combo awards more life.)
+- A successful tap on the hit circle (better judgement leads to more health gain; the last hit circle in a color combo awards more health).
+- A successful tap on a slider start.
+- The slider ball collected a slider tick successfully.
-- Hitting a slider start, end or return tick.
-(Better judgement at the end tick leads to more life gain)
+- The slider ball touched the end or a reverse arrow of a slider successfully (better judgement at the end tick leads to more health gain).
-- Spinning and completing a spinner.
-(Better judgement at the end of the spinner leads to more life gain)
+- Completing a spinner and continuous spinning in the spinner duration (better judgement at the end of the spinner leads to more health gain).
-- Continue to spin the spinner (depends on how fast the player spin per spin difficulty)

-**The player lose life from:-**
+**The following will result in health loss:-**

-- Constant life drain.
+- Constant health drain.
+- Miss was given.
-- Missing a hit circle or a slider.
+- Missing a hit circle.
-- Not completing a spinner.
+- Tapping a slider start early.
-- Not spinning after the player completed the spinner.

-**The player reserve life from:-**
+- Missing a slider tick, or slider reverse arrow.
+- Unable to complete a spinner for a 50 to be given.

+**The following will reserve health in the health bar:-**

-- Break time
+- Break time.

 ## Skinning